Our Reviews of Best Restaurants and Pubs in Natchez, Mississippi

 In March of 2017, we spent a few days sampling visitor attractions in historic Natchez, Mississippi including food and drink establishments.
 Here’s some reviews of places we tried, plus some we missed and plan to sample the next time we are in town.

-We wanted to dine within view of the river and found The Camp was listed as the #4 Natchez Restaurant in trip advisor so we gave them a try.
+We wanted to dine within view of the river and found The Camp was listed among the Top 10 Natchez Restaurants in Zomato so we gave them a try.
 Great location on Silver Street below the bluff and on the waterfront in an area called Natchez Under-the-Hill.
 It is part of a collection of historic old buildings set off from the rest of Natchez (Natchez proper is on high ground above the bluff).
 Their website tag line is “Cold Beer.
 Good Food . . . at one of the best restaurants in Natchez.”
 We agree.

 They have outdoor seating in their beer garden in back and out front on the porch overlooking the Mississippi River.
 Inside there are two or three dining rooms including one that has a wall that kids can draw on.
 So it’s a family friendly kind of place that also has a sport bar character.